CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 The modular structure lends itself to being able to easily change the underlying distribution type (i.e., switching out a gamma for, say, a lognormal) in the input JSON with no change to the code and only needing to make sure the new distribution can be coerced into a Rust type that implements the `Distribution` trait.
-The incubation period parameters could even be updated in the middle of the simulation!
+The incubation period distribution could even be updated in the middle of the simulation by just changing the global properties!
 Our `ProbabilityDistribution` type handles many use cases for natural history parameters and more broadly being able to specify and sample from arbitrary distributions in our ABMs.
 This type also serves as the building block for the next natural history parameter type we define: time-varying parameters.

 ### Time-varying parameters: An example from specifying the respiratory viral load